Egida/http-browser/README.md

 # Information

-- This method is the HTTP-BROWSER from booter.sx upgraded to HTTP/2.0 by forky & WeAreRainBowHAT
+- This method is the HTTP-BROWSER from booter.sx upgraded to HTTP/2.0 by forky & WeAreRainBowHAT(skids)
 - Booter.sx hacked by T13R and forky